NREL/EnergyPlus/design/FY2020/NFP-LowTempRadSysSurfTempCtrl.md

 The approach to dealing with the on-off control is to relax the check on throttling range so that a throttling range can be less than 0.5 but no smaller than 0.0.
 If the throttling range is less than 0.5, a warning message will be produced and the simulation allowed to continue.
 There will have to be some additional code in the electric radiant system that avoids a divide by zero since in one place it divides by throttling range, but when the user picks a 0.0 throttling range, it can simply do a slightly modified sequence where the panel is either on or off which should be fairly straight forward.

-The change for the variable flow radiant system to use a zero flow when the setpoint is met is a matter of adjusting the equations that define what the flow is.
-Currently, if defines the zero flow point as the control temperature adjusted by half of the throttling range (or basically 50% flow at the setpoint temperature rather than 0% flow).
-This change is relatively straight forward and will require testing as well as documentation changes to reflect this.
-As this is a change in the interpretation of an input parameter rather than an actual change to the input in EnergyPlus, no transition changes are recommended.
+The change for the variable flow radiant system regarding what point in the system the schedule defines will implement a new parameter that will offer two possibilities.
+For this new setpoint interpretation parameter, the two options will be “ZeroFlow” and “HalfFlow”.
+For the “ZeroFlow” option, the setpoint temperature established by the user will set the temperature at which there is no flow through the radiant system and the full throttling range is used to establish when the flow is at 100%.
+For the “HalfFlow” option, the setpoint temperature schedule defines when the flow to the system is 50% of the maximum flow and the setpoint is the mid-point of the throttling range.
+The ”HalfFlow” option is what EnergyPlus currently does and this will be used to transition older files up to the current version.
+The “ZeroFlow” option is what is typically used in industry when controlling low temperature radiant systems.

 ## Testing/Validation/Data Sources ##